davecheney/gophercon2018-performance-tuning-workshop/4-compiler-optimisations/1-compiler-optimisations.md

  examples/esc/center.go:20: p.X escapes to heap
  examples/esc/center.go:20: p.Y escapes to heap

-.link https://github.com/golang/go/issues/7714 Escape analysis is not perfect

-## Exercise

-- What is happening on line 25?
-Open up `examples/esc/sum.go` and see.
-- Write a benchmark to provide that `Sum` does not allocate
+_Exercise_: Write a benchmark to provide that `Sum` does not allocate

 ## Inlining